Half Moon Investigations: Plot summary

-Half-Moon and Red team up to solve the chain of mysteries within 24 hours.
-Following a suspicious story to April's house, the boy detectives discover the truth behind Les Jeunes Etudiantes, the girls club, their true goal being to get rid of all the boys ruining their education.
-Three recent expulsions can be attributed to these girls, and the boys feel they need to be stopped.
+Fletcher is given a 24-hour ultimatum to solve the chain of mysteries, and he and Red team up.
+Following a lead to April's house, they discover the truth behind Les Jeunes Etudiantes, the girls' club, their true goal being to get rid of all the boys ruining their education.
+Three recent expulsions can be attributed to these girls, and the boys conclude that April was responsible for the crimes.
 Unfortunately, they are found out, and the girls manage to imprison the boys in the cellar.
-They are, however, saved by May, April's cousin.
-Fletcher and Red previously heard the girls practicing the lines that they planned to use to accuse Red's brother, Herod of assault.
+They are, however, saved by May.
+Fletcher and Red previously heard the girls practicing the lines that they plan to use to accuse Red's brother, Herod, of assault.
 Red is able to send a text message to the present police officer informing him of the lines they would use.

-The police officer puts two and two together and exposes the girls as liars, and Herod Sharkey is found innocent, saving him from expulsion.
+Using this evidence, the officer exposes the girls as liars, and Herod Sharkey is found innocent, saving him from expulsion.
 April, being caught, attempts to escape in her father's car but promptly crashes into the police cruiser.
-However, Fletcher is informed (by text from the officer) that this still does not solve the mysteries that included his assault so he meets a secret informant, and in exchange for the password of the police account he hacked earlier in the story, receives the information that he desires.

-He finds that the link between the crimes ended up being the upcoming talent show at his school and it turns out that the victims each had a part in the show in some way.
-After trying to protect May from becoming involved with the criminal Fletcher at last finds the answer he had been looking for all along.
-All the victims of these crimes had been ranked higher than May in the talent show.
-So, Red suggests that May was behind all this.
-However, on stage, Fletcher proves that it was May's father, Gregor Devereux who was the culprit.
+Believing themselves victorious, Red and Fletcher plan to come out of hiding.
+However, they are informed (by text from the officer) that this still does not solve the mysteries that included Fletcher’s assault.
+He meets a secret informant who, in exchange for the password of a police account he hacked earlier in the story, discovers that the link between the crimes ended up being the upcoming talent show at his school.
+Fletcher and Red race to the talent show, and Red suggests that May was the culprit.
+However, on stage, Fletcher declares that it was May's father, Gregor Devereux, who committed the previous crimes in an attempt to remove Fletcher from the investigation, forcibly eliminate every other talent show contestant (who were all ranked higher than May in the previous year's talent show), and leave May to take first place by default.
+Gregor is arrested and May becomes resentful of Fletcher.
+Fletcher, remorseful for hurting May, retires from his detective work.

-In the epilogue, Red and Fletcher decide to form a detective group.
-Red suggests "Moon Investigations" while Fletcher replies by saying "You're half right", referencing his nickname and the title of the book.
+In the epilogue, one month after Gregor’s arrest, Fletcher reveals he was able to implicate Gregor due to evidence planted on him by Herod during the talent show, and has become depressed from the ordeal.
+However, Red inspires Fletcher to return to his career, and they decide to form a detective group.
+Red suggests they name the group "Moon Investigations" while Fletcher replies, "You're half right", referencing his nickname.